-The following stakeholder groups are particularly relevant to Hannover Re: clients, employees, the capital market, the public sector and non-governmental organisations (NGOs).
+The following stakeholder groups are particularly relevant to Hannover Re: clients, business partners, employees, the capital market, the public sector and non-governmental organisations (NGOs).
 The selection of relevant stakeholders is based on Hannover Re's business operations and geographical presence, and is regularly reconciled with representatives of the business units.

 Moving forward through dialogue